tagawa/maison-hina/en/setup.md

 We use a camera module with an OV5647 sensor and no infrared filter, so it can see inside the dark nest box.
 Maximum resolution is 2592×1944 pixels.

-An infrared LED is mounted on each side of the lens, each on its own small circuit board that screws onto the camera board.
-Brightness is adjusted manually with a small screw on each LED.
-The LEDs give off a faint red glow, but birds can't see it so it doesn't disturb nesting.
+An infrared LED is mounted on one side of the lens, with its own small circuit board that screws onto the camera board.
+Brightness is adjusted manually with a tiny screw next to the LED.
+The LED gives off a faint red glow, but birds can't see it so it doesn't disturb nesting.
+On the other side of the camera is a small USB microphone (lavalier mic).
+The birds don't seem to mind these objects in their nest, and will sometimes peck them to show who's the boss!

-The camera connects to the Raspberry Pi with a ribbon cable.

 <figure>
   <img src="/assets/images/birdbox_v2_interior.jpg" alt="Inside the current birdbox — camera module, one infrared LED, and a USB microphone" width="480" height="640" loading="lazy">